-The MALNI presents a very versatile interface to a variety of sensors, however this also requires significant set-up and calibration by a qualified technician.
+The Malni-DO presents a very versatile interface to a variety of sensors, however this also requires significant set-up and calibration by a qualified technician.
 Depending on the type of sensor interface, some calculation may be required for proper calibration.

-Once configured, the MALNI continually monitors the 10 analog inputs and 6 dedicated digital inputs.
+Once configured, the Malni-DO continually monitors the 10 analog inputs, 6 dedicated digital inputs, LON trunk for command changes for the 6 digital output SNVTs.
 Input values are immediately processed upon any change, via an internal 12 bit A/D converter, and posted to the network near instantaneously.
+Digital outputs changes are immediately processed and status change posted to the network.

 All configuration properties are stored in EEPROM memory, thus configuration properties will not be lost upon power-down.

-ANALOG INPUTS CHANNEL 1-10
+ANALOG INPUTS (CHANNEL 1-10)

-The basis for each analog input is a 0-5 volt signal.
-The MALNI is then (via any LON network management tool) to interpret the signal into a value corresponding to a specific sensor type, as defined by the user.
+The basis for each analog input is a 0-5 Volt signal.
+The Malni-DO is then (via any Lon network management tool) to interpret the signal into a value corresponding to a specific sensor type, as defined by the user.
 The following configurations are available for each of 10 analog channels: